 Imported hardwood like ipe is another favorite wood for decks.
 Much harder than that outdoor staple, California redwood, ipe uses a special fastening system so that fasteners are hidden.
 Ipe is a tough install for most DIYers, so it's usually best to call a deck contractor for this type of deck board.

 Indianans Liz and Doug over at Hoosier Handmade pulled off a difficult feat: using pallets as deck boards.
 Pallet wood works best when it is not used as a contact surface.
 Along with the attractive cost (usually free) come unattractive elements such as protruding nails, rough surfaces, wide slats and broken pieces.

 Liz and Doug solved a number of problems off the bat by purchasing wood pallets from a supplier, ensuring that they would receive only construction-quality wood and slats spaced close enough so that feet and chair legs would not slip through.

 New Orleans is the town for backyard parties.
-Grab a po boy from the shop down the street, some Zatarain's and Abita, and you've got an instant party.
-Only thing missing?
-A backyard deck.
+Grab a po boy from the shop down the street, some Zapp's and Zatarain's and Abita, and you've got an instant party.
+The only thing missing is a backyard deck.

-NOLA resident Scott Allen Perry wanted a deck that would be low-cost and easy.
-DIY-ing it, then, was the way to go.
+Big Easy resident Scott Allen Perry naturally wanted a deck that would be low-cost and easy.
+The logical conclusion was that it had to be done by himself.

-Perry wisely kept the dimensions at 16' by 16' to maximize every inch of the 16-foot long 4x4 framing beams.
-Even better, he ran 2x4s throughout the field as deck board supports: far... cheaper and easier to work with than the big 2x10s used in larger, higher decks.
+Perry wisely kept the dimensions at 16 feet by 16 feet to maximize every inch of the 16-foot long four-by-four framing beams.
+Even better, he ran two-by-fours throughout the field as deck board supports: far cheaper and easier to work with than the big two-by-tens used in larger, higher decks.